gbisaga/devops/aws-devops-asg-basic.md

 - ASGs have a capacity with min/max/desired
   - Min and max are min/max instances possible
   - Desired is number of instances you want; scaling policies bump this number up or down and the ASG responds by creating/deleting instances to match
+  - Note they are immutable - to change, create a copy and use that (launch templates are versioned)

 Launch templates
 - Revolutionary way to define instances